TLS

-Kdb+ versions 3.4 onwards support SSL/TLS connections.
-Kx Platform supports TLS from version 4.0.2 onwards on both Linux and Windows.
+Kdb+ version 3.4 onwards supports SSL/TLS connections.
+The KX Delta Platform supports TLS from version 4.0.2 onwards on both Linux and Windows.

-To use TLS, provide the following certificates and key files.
+In order to use TLS you need to provide the following certificates and key files.

-The following components in the Kx Platform support TLS
+The following components in the KX Delta Platform support TLS

 Component | TLS Enabled |